Dedicated to help you and your family membersOur Difference

 "As I gather various information on each client to get it approved for payment—and sometimes that can be a challenge in itself, I realize that the final reward is doing your job as well as you can and having helped another human being."

 Barbara Harris has been with us since 1993, accumulating experience in a very time-consuming but also rewarding job.
 Her job is mainly to process claims which means she speaks to many clients daily, attends to their needs by providing useful information on their claims, and assists them with anything else they might need.

-Her dedication provides the attorneys a solid foundation to work with.
+Her dedication provides the attorneys with a solid foundation to work with.
 Collecting complete and correct information is the key to making as many successful claims as possible.

 "Whether it’s able to tell clients a check is in the mail, explain a document in understandable terms, or simply being the understanding person on the other end of their call, I like being able to help people.
 My job is satisfying, rewarding."

 Wendy Garmon has been an employee at ELG for more than twenty years.
 Her job includes dealing with the pleadings being filed within the Court system, gathering and organizing all the necessary client data, communicating with the clients to keep them informed and answer their questions, traveling to the community to meet with the clients one on one, and helping them with supporting documents needed for their case.
 While employed by ELG, Wendy has worked on all other community exposure cases, other types of environmentally-related cases such as oil and chemical spills, pesticide exposure cases, and pharmaceutical cases.

 "My work at ELG is very interesting; it's like putting the pieces of a puzzle together for every case.
-It is about getting complete and accurate information as much as possible to obtain financial compensation for our clients.
+It is about getting complete and accurate information as possible to obtain financial compensation for our clients.
 I found my niche in medical and legal research, and I love my job."